nymacro/cardsofdeck/README.md

 # cardsofdeck

-A Groovy/Ratpack replacement implementation of [deckofcardsapi.com](http://deckofcardsapi.com)
+A simple Groovy/Ratpack replacement implementation of [deckofcardsapi.com](http://deckofcardsapi.com) which has no persistent storage.

 ## Build